Cardiovascular Benefits of GLP-1 Medications: Heart Health Guide

 Blood Pressure Reduction

 GLP-1s reduce systolic blood pressure by 3-6 mmHg on average, reducing strain on the heart and blood vessels.
-This effect occurs even before significant weight loss.
+This effect occurs even before significant weight loss, suggesting a direct vascular mechanism.
+The blood pressure lowering appears to involve increased sodium excretion by the kidneys (natriuresis) and improved endothelial function in blood vessel walls.
+For patients with hypertension, this additional blood pressure benefit complements existing antihypertensive medications.

 Improved Cholesterol Profile